HomeMy WebLinkAbout10-15-2024 Human Rights CommissionAGENDA

 We can always do better.

-Commissioners are fully invested in the recommendations for SHRE Grants.
+Commissioners are fully invested in the recommendations for SHIRE Grants.

 Respondents indicate that the duty the Commission best fulfills is administering the Racial